alac/alac.github.io/_posts/2016-04-04-objective_c_patterns.md

 KVO Takeaways
 -------------
+Used correctly, KVO provides lightweight mechanism for one-way communication.

-KVO allows you to write loosy coupled code by enabling the dependency to be one-way.
-However, it also allows you to write _implicitly_ tightly coupled code.
+Used incorrectly, KVO also allows you to write _implicitly_ tightly coupled code.

 Situationally, KVO may also be slow.
 Luckily, unabusive use of it is inheriently sparse and shouldn't result in performance issues.